joaks1/PyMsBayes/doc/source/tutorials/background.rst

 So, how do we put a prior on all of them?!

 |msbayes|_ approaches this problem by assigning equal prior probability to all
-possible *number* of divergence events (divergence-time parameters).
+possible *numbers* of divergence events (divergence-time parameters).
 However, it is important to realize that this strategy can create a *very* non-uniform prior on the divergence *models*.
 This is because there are *many* more ways to assign our taxa to intermediate numbers of divergence events.
-For example, if we are comparing 10 taxa, Figure number_of_models_, shows the number of possible assignments of those taxa to :math:`1,2,\ldots,10` divergence events (i.e., the number of possible divergence models with :math:`1,2,\ldots,10` divergence-time parameters).
+For example, if we are comparing 10 taxa, :ref:`the histogram below<number_of_models>` shows the number of possible assignments of those taxa to :math:`1,2,\ldots,10` divergence events (i.e., the number of possible divergence models with :math:`1,2,\ldots,10` divergence-time parameters).

 .. _number_of_models:
 .. figure:: /_static/number-of-div-models-10.png